NEWSLabNTU/2022-ntu-iot-final-project/README.md

 simulator through ROS topics.

 It's not required to `make` again after the code is changed.
-Simply run `make launch` to test your agent.
+Simply run `./launch.sh` to test your agent.

 During simulation, you may run `ros2 topic list` commands to inspect available topics.